Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. If the position of Secretary becomes vacant, the Committee must appoint a Member to the position within 14 days after the vacancy arises.

-3. Rule [59] also applies to any Committee member appointed by the Committee under subrule (1) or (2).
+3. Rule [59] also applies to any Committee member appointed by the Committee under sub-rule (1) or (2).

 4. The Committee may continue to act despite any vacancy in its membership.